pigeonflight/vtigerpy/README.rst

 This is more of a code snippet to demonstrate what's possible.
 In order to test it you'll need to change some of the lines including.
 The values you'll need to change include the following:

+accessKey
-accessKey - In order to use log into your vtiger server
-       and go to 'preferences' > 'user advanced options'.
+       In order to use log into your vtiger server and go to 'preferences' > 'user advanced options'.
        This is used instead of a password.

+vtigerserver
-vtigerserver - the address of the vTiger server
+       The address of the vTiger server
        e.g. http://myserver.com/vtiger

+username
-username - user name for authentication
+       User name for authentication
        (more than likely 'admin').